 Our Commitment to Anti-Racist Practice

 This world, and our country specifically, is failing families of color.
-Black birthers in particular face life-threatening racism in the U.S. every day, and hate crimes against Asian communities are on the rise.
+Black birthers in particular face life-threatening racism in the U.S. every day, and hate crimes against Asian and Pacific Islander communities are on the rise.
 Our rates of maternal and infant death for people of color within the medical system have always been horribly high.
 As awareness around these issues grows, those of us who don't experience racism must find ways to learn, actively participate in change-making, and hold ourselves accountable for our own part in the structure & benefit of our racist society.
 This business is owned and operated by white birth workers who are resolutely committed to radical change for the betterment of black lives and the lives of people of color everywhere.
 We acknowledge that we have much to learn and can always do better.

 What we've been doing: